richard9106/MindWell-project-4/README.md

 # Project 4 Full-Stack Toolkit
+# Resubmision

+* Fix typos and improve form validation (dates, inputs).
+* Implement better sprint tracking and improve documentation in agile tools.
+* Include detailed manual tests and clear objectives in test cases.
+* Correct the deployment process mentioned in the documentation.
+* Improve commit messages and data schema clarity.

 # MindWell

 At MindWell, we understand that the journey to mental well-being can sometimes feel like a solitary road.
 That's why we're here to bridge the gap between individuals seeking support and the expert guidance they deserve.
 Our platform serves as a beacon of hope, connecting you with licensed therapists who can provide the guidance, support, and tools necessary to navigate life's challenges with resilience and clarity.

 ![Responsice Mockup](./static/images/readme_images/img-d1.png)